Creeaza.com - informatii profesionale despre

 Simplitatea lucrurilor complicate - Referate profesionale unice

-Acasa » referate » informatica
+Acasa » scoala » informatica

 A SIMULATION ALGORITHM FOR QUEUING SYSTEMS WITH PARALLEL WORKING STATIONS HAVING ONE'S OWN QUEUE FOR EVERY STATION WITH HOL SERVING DISCIPLINE